-Tisagenlecleucel was approved for adult r/r diffuse large B-cell lymphoma (DLBCL) based on results of the JULIET trial, where overall response rate was 52% and the CR rate was 40%.
-Later, the ELARA trial, a multicenter, single-arm, open-label trial evaluated tisagenlecleucel for relapsed or refractory follicular lymphoma (FL).
-Among 90 patients in the primary efficacy analysis, the ORR was 86% with a complete response (CR) rate of 68%.
+Tisagenlecleucel was approved for relapsed/refractory LBCL based on results of the JULIET trial, where overall response rate, defined as complete or partial response (PR), was 52% and the CR rate was 40%.
+Later, the ELARA trial, a multicenter, single-arm, open-label trial evaluated tisagenlecleucel for relapsed/refractory follicular lymphoma (FL).
+Among 90 patients in the primary efficacy analysis, the ORR was 86% with a CR rate of 68%.

-In the phase 1 and 2 pivotal trials for axicabtagene ciloleucel in patients with refractory large B-cell lymphoma, the overall response rate was 83% and the CR rate was 58%.
-In March 2021, axicabtagene ciloleucel was approved for adult patients with relapsed or refractory follicular lymphoma (FL) after two or more lines of systemic therapy.
-Approval was based on ZUMA-5, a single-arm, open-label, multicenter trial.
-Among 81 patients in the primary efficacy analysis, the ORR was 91% with a complete remission (CR) rate of 60% and a median time-to-response of 1 month.
+Axicabtagene ciloleucel was the first CAR T-cell therapy approved for B-NHL.
+In the ZUMA-1 pivotal trial in patients with relapsed/refractory LBCL, the overall response rate was 83% and the CR rate was 58%.
+Subsequently, the ZUMA-7 study demonstrated benefit of earlier treatment with axicabtagene ciloleucel, compared with standard care, including autologous transplant, for patients with LBCL who did not respond or relapsed within 12 months of first-line chemotherapy.
+ZUMA-7 thus led to the approval of axicabtagene ciloleucel as second-line therapy in this population, with curative intent.
+Axicabtagene ciloleucel was also approved for adult patients with relapsed/refractory FL based on ZUMA-5, a single-arm, open-label, multicenter trial.
+Among 81 patients in the primary efficacy analysis, the ORR was 91% with a CR of 60% and a median time-to-response of 1 month.